-Run the mds_backup command from a location outside the product directory tree to be backed up.
+Run the mds_backup command from a location outside the product directory tree to be backed up (for example: /home/admin, /var/log/).
 This becomes the working directory.

 The mds_backup command does not collect the active Security log file (.log) and Audit log file (.adtlog).